ANikfarjam/X-ray-_mage_classification_CNNRNN/readme.md

 ### CNN with NAS and hyperparameter tuning Result
 ![alt text](./FirstCNNTunerResult.png)

-We also developed a CNN with hyperparameter testing and NAS.
-This was done to improve our CNN model and get better results.
-This CNN, like the previous one, was a binary classifier to determine which bone is fractured or not.
-It consisted of similar lines as the traditional CNN with hyperparameter tuning.
-However, to be clear this new CNN model ran on data that was just a random 10% sample of our original data.
+We trained a traditional CNN model with a feed forward network.
+We were curious how much using NAS can affect the performance, since we were learning about advantages of combining CNN and RNN.
+The nas search space was looking for the optimal number of Conv2D layer, Max Pooling layer, Batch normalization, Flatten layer, dense layer, and dropout layers.
+During the implementation of this model However, only a random 10% samples were used  due to the huge amount of data that was obtained during data collection.
 We noticed that it received a much better test accuracy of 87% percent.
-This was a much a better improvement than our previous 51%.

-After seeing the result we knew that running a NAS model would be far better for our main model than a traditional program.
+It is almost as good as our main model.

-### CNN
+### Traditional CNN
 ![alt text](./tCNN.png)

-We developed a traditional CNN to compare it's performance with our main model.
-The traditional CNN is a basic neural network that is built to compare the main model.
+This is a traditional CNN built to compare itself with the main model but without using NAS.
 The CNN consists of Conv2D, BatchNormalization, Flatten, Dropout, MaxPooling and Dense layers.
 The Dense layer at the end has a value of 1 and an activation function of sigmoid.
 Thereby, showcasing that it's a CNN for binary classification.

-Unfortunately, we ran our CNN on a large and diverse dataset and it only recieved an accuracy of 51.73 percent.
-Therefore, the CNN was an inferior model and it motivated us to find a better model to surpass it.
+Unfortunately, this CNN ran on a large and diverse dataset and it only received an accuracy of 51.73 percent.
+Therefore, this CNN was an inferior model and demonstrated that a traditional path is not the way forward.

 ### Random Forest Hyperparameter Testing Result
 ![alt text](./randomForestRandom.png)

 We ran a RandomSearchCV with a random forest classifier as our model.
 Our data was 10% of the main data we had, as our main data was too large for the RandomSearchCV.
-We chose random forest classifier as it pairs well with RandomSearchCV.
+We chose a random forest classifier as it pairs well with RandomSearchCV.
 Random Forest can handle diverse data.
 Random Forest is also less susceptible to overfitting.
 Therefore, it seemed like a perfect fit for our large and diverse data.

-Before, we run our model, we had to process the data.
-We had to keep track of the labels, which ones were fractured and nonfractured.
+Before we ran our model, we had to process the data.
+We had to keep track of the labels, which ones were fractured and non fractured.
 We also had to transform our images into integer arrays and resize them.
 After that, we split the data into 80% training and 20% test.
 We also created a validation set based around the 20% of the training set.
 After that, we decided to input our values and set our parameters.
-RandomForestClassifier was chosen for the reasons mentioned aboved.
+RandomForestClassifier was chosen for the reasons mentioned above.
 We also decided to choose RandomSearchCV as it was quicker than hyperparameter testing apps.
-Despite the fact, that our dataset was only 10% of the original dataset.
+Despite the fact that our dataset was only 10% of the original dataset.
 We still had to lower our parameters into the basic level.
 For example, the number of iterations we had to make was 10 and the number of folds for cross-validation was 3.

-After, running the model we were suprised by how accurate it was.
+After running the model we were surprised by how accurate it was.
 It granted us a best score of 69% whilst, it granted us a test score of 77%, in contrast to the previous basic random forest classifier we had it was only around 64%.
 Therefore, we can ascertain that the Random Forest randomSearchCV model is efficient and possibly better than the CNN.
 However, it is not as good as our main model.

 # Performance comparison
 ![performance](./finalGraph.png)

-Using plotly we graph these models perforamance to compare them to each other.
-It is evident that CNN model that we train with keras tuner is almost good as our model on acuracy.
-But musch more worst in loss scor.
+Using plotly we graph these models' performance to compare them to each other.
+It is evident that the CNN model that we train with keras tuner is almost as good as our main model on accuracy.
+However, the loss score was much worse.
 Thanks to the RNN component that made the prediction more accurate.
+The graph above shows the accuracy and loss improvement of our base model compared to the other ones.

+# Project files structure and their functionalities:
+* CNNTunerColabRandom.py: CNN with NAS
+* Data Preprocessing: Contains all the scripts that redistributed the datasets
+* TraditionalCNNP2.py: Traditional CNN
+* crossForest.py: Random Forest Model with randomSearchCv
+* mainmodel.py: Trained and tested our main CNN-RNN model using keras tuner.
+*  Class_identifier.py: this script identifies the binary base models description.
+* handBaseModel.py: trains the base CNN-RNN model for labeling hand x-ray pictures.
+*  hand_FA_labels_semmery.py: a python script that makes a csv files of our hands and forearm labeling process.
+*  Hand_base_cnnrnn_desc.py: a python script to display layers of our hand base model.
+*  Label_fingers.py: script that labels fingers pictures using the hand's base model.
+* Label_hands.py: script that labels hands and forearm data set.
+* legsBaseModel.py: trains the base model for labeling leg and feed data set.
+* Main_model_desc.py: displays the layers of the best main CNN-RNN model.
+* mainModelVisuals.py:script that uses plotly to graph the performance comparison of all four models we used.
+* Wrist_lable.py: Labels wrist data set using hand’s base model.